German Shepherds Survive 22 Days Trapped in Abandoned Missile Silo

-After a few minutes, Jessica came across a garage door opened knee high and heard barking.
-Hesitant to lift the garage door, and unsure of what dogs were on the other side, she used her mobile phone flashlight to look under the opening.
-Jessica heaved the garage door open only to find complete darkness.
-Hearing familiar barking to her right, Jessica turned and found a hole, roughly 10 ft deep by 40 ft long.
+After a few minutes, she came across a garage door opened knee-high and heard barking.
+Hesitant to lift the door because she was unsure of what dogs were on the other side, she used her mobile phone flashlight to look under the opening.
+Jessica heaved the roll-up door open only to find complete darkness.
+Hearing familiar barking to her right, Jessica turned and found a hole, roughly 10 feet deep by 40 feet long.
 Inside were her exhausted pups, Ziva and Zeus.

-Minutes later the local police and fire fighters showed up to help get Ziva and Zeus out of the hole.
-Immediately after lifting them out, they started running around excitedly, wanting to play.
+Minutes later the local police and firefighters showed up to help get Ziva and Zeus out of the hole.
+Immediately after the dogs were lifted out, they started running around excitedly, wanting to play.

 Though neither seemed to have any noticeable injuries, the pair was visibly emaciated.
 Jessica immediately rushed them to Pet Emergency Clinic in Spokane, Washington to be evaluated and treated.

 “The veterinarian and the entire staff was in shock of how well they were doing,” said Jessica.
-“Given their situation, they were both in good conditions.
+“Given their situation, they were both in good condition.
 It could have been a lot worse.”

-Once presented, both pups were examined fully, including bloodwork.
-Ziva, who lost more than 20 pounds., was treated for a gash on her leg and given medication for anxiety.
-Zeus, lost close to 30 pounds and was treated for hot spots in several areas, giardia and liver issues.
+Both pups were fully examined, including bloodwork.
+Ziva, who lost more than 20 pounds, was treated for a gash on her leg and given medication for anxiety.
+Zeus lost close to 30 pounds and was treated for hot spots in several areas, plus giardia and liver issues.